chahn/blog/smolagents.md

 ## **The Rise of Code-Thinking Agents**

-In 2024, several [research papers](#further-reading), including [notable work](https://machinelearning.apple.com/research/codeact) from Apple, converged on a key insight: agents that "think" in executable code (Code Generation) consistently outperform agents that reason in natural language.
+In 2024, several [research papers](#further-reading), including [work](https://machinelearning.apple.com/research/codeact) from Apple, converged on a key insight: agents that "think" in executable code (Code Generation) consistently outperform agents that reason in natural language.
 This approach, known as **CodeAct**, results in more precise, reliable, and auditable agent behavior.

 The open-source library [smolagents](https://huggingface.co/docs/smolagents/index) by **Hugging Face** is a lightweight and powerful framework for building CodeAct agents.
 Its core advantage is that the agent translates its intent and tool usage directly into an executable program.
 This code-first methodology is a **natural fit for the Output Schema**, as the agent can immediately generate precise code that interacts with the known data structure, rather than guessing or parsing raw strings.
 In addition **smolagents** can make use of the objects returned by the tools by using the structured output.